Gardners Bay, Tasmania: Geography

 The waters of Gardners Bay and Purcells Bay form the western boundary.
 Gardners Bay (the body of water) and Purcells Bay are inlets of Port Cygnet.

+Ecology

+Flora and fauna

+Threatened species found in Gardners Bay include the eastern quoll, Tasmanian devil, eastern barred bandicoot, Tasmanian wedge-tailed eagle, and the Mount Mangana stag beetle.

 Road infrastructure

 The B68 route (Channel Highway) enters from the north-west and follows the coast to the south-west, where it exits.
 Route C627 (Woodbridge Hill Road) starts at an intersection with B68 and runs east through the locality until it exits at the eastern boundary.